kulics/koral/book-en/basic-type.md

 boolean := true     # true
 boolean = false     # false
 ```
-## Any
+## Object
-In particular, sometimes you need a type that can be any type to assist in the completion of the function, so it is `any`.
+In particular, sometimes you need a type that can be any object to assist in the completion of the function, so it is `obj`.

 E.g:
 ```
-a :any = 1  # any type
+a :obj = 1  # any type
 ```
 ## Nullable Type
 All types in this language can't be null by default, which can avoid null problems to a great extent.